 Chinese Studies

-Themed Inquiry Coordinator/email: Instructor of Languages, I-Ting Chao
+Themed Inquiry Coordinator/email: Dr. I-Ting Chao

 Restrictions: Open to all majors.